GrahamML/docker-for-KataGo/README.md

     --name [container_name] \
     [image_name:tag]
 ```
++ The example above is for `nvidia-docker2` case.
+If it's `nvidia-container-toolkit` case, change it appropriately.
 ## 3.2.
 Launch the KataGo
 Launch the AQ in this container.
 The following is an example of launching in benchmark mode and GTP mode.
 ### Benchmark mode